surniaulula/wpsso-ratings-and-reviews/readme.txt

 WC Tested Up To: 9.1.4
 Stable Tag: 3.1.0

-Ratings and Reviews for WordPress Comments with Schema Aggregate Rating and Schema Review Markup.
+Add Ratings and Reviews Features to the WordPress Comments Templates.

 == Description ==